 I’ll come back to my formulae definition:

 def `(a+b)^2`[F[_]](a: Int, b: Int)(implicit A: AllTheMath[F]): FreeS[F, Int]Opinions may be different but I don’t really like, and find it redundant, to add type parameter and implicit parameter.
-Good news is that there are two ways of dealing with this.
+The good news is that there are two ways of dealing with this.

-Ironically, it causes dual problem: I cannot define return type, because macro adds type parameter with semi-random name to the trait it operates on.
+Ironically, it causes a dual problem: I cannot define a return type, because macro adds type parameter with a semi-random name to the trait it operates on.

-Second one requires some boilerplate code, but it can pay off in case of big number of methods.
-Trick is to define class to capture type, like here:
+The second one requires some boilerplate code, but it can pay off in the case of a big number of methods.
+The trick is to define a class to capture type, like here:

 Irrelevant type annotations are gone, the relevant one is present.

-That’s it for simple case of arithmetic.
-I’ve run into some problems with not found symbols, and had to find out how to place types annotations, but that just happens in learning period.
+That’s it for the simple case of arithmetic.
+I’ve run into some problems with not found symbols and had to find out how to place types annotations, but that just happens in the learning period.
 I’ve become resistant to IntelliJ Idea false positives and imports management.
 In the end amount of boilerplate was acceptable for me.
-After this prelude I was ready to solve original problem.
+After this prelude, I was ready to solve the original problem.

 - allows to sign up – register an account